When iOS 7 arrives this fall, there will be

 From there, the math required to provide the illusion of depth is fairly straightforward; all the software has to do is to organize its content in an arbitrary set of planes, and then move them relative to each other, based on their apparent distance from the eye.
 That results in a realistic depth-perception effect.

-If you caught the WWDC 2013 keynote, you saw how this approach allows the home screen’s icons to appear as if they are above the background, and makes it possible for, say, Safari’s tab navigator to display a subtle three-dimensional look that shifts as you move your device.
+caught the WWDC 2013 keynote, you saw how this approach allows the home screen’s icons to appear as if they are above the background, and makes it possible for, say, Safari’s tab navigator to display a subtle three-dimensional look that shifts as you move your device.

 Although the exact details of iOS 7 are still under wraps, it’s clear that Apple intends for parallax display to become pervasive throughout its operating system (which may explain why the iPhone 3GS and first-generation iPad, neither of which has built-in gyroscopes, didn’t make the OS’s compatibility list).
 As such, we should expect that the company will extend its availability to third-party developers as well, particularly if it has figured out a way to make it work without consuming too much battery power.